Bachelor of Arts in Buddhist Studies

 4 years

-Bachelor of Arts in Buddhist Studies is a four years course under the faculty of
+Bachelor of Arts in Buddhist Studies is a four-year course under the Faculty of Humanities and Social Sciences

 The four-year Buddhist Studies Programme at Tribhuvan University consists of seven Papers and one elective course (optional elective for non-Buddhist Studies majors)

 Each Course carries 100 full marks.
-Students have to score at list 40 marks to pass the course.
-Of the total 100 marks, 30 marks will be based on Continuous/internal evaluation and rest of the 70 marks will be awarded based on the students' performance in the final examination taken at the end of academic year.
-Student must pass both internal and final Examinations.
+Students have to score at least 40 marks to pass the course.
+Of the total 100 marks, 30 marks will be based on Continuous/internal evaluation, and the rest of the 70 marks will be awarded based on the students' performance in the final examination taken at the end of the academic year.
+Students must pass both internal and final Examinations.

 Eligibility